qubitrenegade/certbot-exec/README.md

 ## Discussion

+The idea was that we might have multiple services running on one host where we want to generate our SSL certificates.
+But we probably don't want to call `certbot` cli utility multiple times as it has trouble when rereregenerating certificates.
+Basically, I want to run `cookbook_a` and `cookbook_b` on the same host today, but they'll likely need to run on separate hosts tomorrow.
+So I want to write them like they know nothing about each other, but they need to play nicely with each other.
+This should be easy to achieve with a common `certbot` API that can "roll" all invocations into one command.

 We probably want Chef to manage `nginx` restarts for instance.
 However, at this point we're not really sure when we're renewing the cert from chef... so we're _trying_ to defer to `certbot` to do the actual restarting..

 Also, design is not set in stone...
 Like, is there a way to load the helpers from the ohai plugin?